-In order to comply with State Senate Bill 743 (SB 743, Steinberg, 2013), the City has been working to update its policies regarding how transportation impacts are analyzed as a part of the California Environmental Quality Act (CEQA).
-SB 743 requires that starting on July 1, 2020, Level of Service (LOS) can no longer be used to analyze a project's transportation impacts under CEQA.
+In order to comply with State Senate Bill 743 (SB 743, Steinberg, 2013), the City has been working to update its policies regarding how transportation impacts are analyzed as a part of the California Environmental Quality Act (CEQA) review process.
+SB 743 requires that starting on July 1, 2020, Level of Service (LOS) can no longer be used to analyze a project's transportation impacts for the purposes of completing a CEQA review.
 Per State guidelines, staff is recommending that the City Council adopt a policy where Vehicle Miles Traveled (VMT) is used as the City's updated transportation metric by which projects are analyzed under CEQA.
 Additionally, staff recommends that LOS be retained as a non-CEQA transportation operational measure that is studied for projects that require transportation analysis.